listendev/lstn/pkg/cmd/report/templates/testdata/container_with_problems.md

-No suspicious behavior was detected in the dependency tree during installation
+🌟 No signs of suspicious behavior were found in the dependency tree during installation.
+Your meticulous approach ensures a secure codebase.
+Keep up the excellent work! 🚀

 #### :triangular_flag_on_post: The analysis could not complete because of the following problems: